-Stock-based retailer incentive compensation - Our right to repurchase lapsed as to 184,050 shares issued to Walmart during the nine months ended September 30, 2010.
+Stock-based Retailer Incentive Compensation.
+Our right to repurchase lapsed as to 184,050 shares issued to Walmart during the nine months ended September 30, 2010.
 We recognized the fair value of the shares using the then-current fair market value of our Class A common stock, resulting in \$7.7 million being recorded as stock-based retailer incentive compensation.
+Since we did not recognize stock-based retailer incentive compensation for nearly half of the nine months ended September 30, 2010, we expect that this contra-revenue item will increase as a percentage of our total operating revenues in future periods from the percentage for the nine months ended September 30, 2010.